cryptoparty/handbook/src/chapter_00_cryptoparty_handbook/01_a_cryptoparty_manifesto.md

 > **"Man is least himself when he talks in his own person.
 Give him a mask, and he will tell you the truth." - Oscar Wilde**

-In 1996, John Perry Barlow, co-founder of the Electronic Frontier Foundation, wrote 'A Declaration of the Independence of Cyberspace'.
+In 1996, John Perry Barlow, co-founder of the [Electronic Frontier Foundation (EFF)](https://www.eff.org/), wrote 'A Declaration of the Independence of Cyberspace'.
 It includes the following passage:

 > Cyberspace consists of transactions, relationships, and thought itself, arrayed like a standing wave in the web of our communications.
 Ours is a world that is both everywhere and nowhere, but it is not where bodies live.